It’s important to seek testing locations and care for COVID-19 symptoms appropriately.

 This survey and associated recommendations are not meant to be a substitute for professional medical advice, including diagnosis or treatment.
-Contact your physician with any questions you may have regarding COVID-19 or your personal health.
+Contact your provider with any questions you may have regarding COVID-19 or your personal health.

-No matter your results, we all should take preventive measures
+No matter your results, we all should take preventive measures.